Chappie (film): Plot

 At Tetravaal, Vincent uses the guard key to upload a virus, thus sabotaging and disabling all scouts including Chappie.
 Johannesburg's criminals immediately run rampant in the streets and Deon brings Chappie to the Tetravaal factory to fix him.
 After being restarted, Chappie notices a helmet used to control MOOSE.
-At the hideout, he re-engineers it to allow him to transfer his consciousness into a computer, so he can change bodies when his current one dies.
+At the hideout, he re-engineers it to transfer his consciousness into a computer, so he can change bodies when his current one dies.

-Ninja's gang uses Chappie to rob an armored car, an act which is caught on the news, prompting Tetravaal to pursue him.
+Ninja's gang uses Chappie to rob an armored car, which is caught on the news, prompting Tetravaal to pursue him.
 When Chappie learns that Ninja's plan to acquire the body is a lie, he prepares to kill Ninja for betrayal.
-However, Deon arrives to warn them that Michelle Bradley has ordered that Chappie be destroyed.
-At that moment, the MOOSE robot (controlled remotely by Vincent) is launched to assassinate Deon and Chappie at the hideout, at the same time that Hippo arrives to collect his debt.
+However, Deon arrives to warn them that Bradley has ordered that Chappie be destroyed.

+At that moment, the MOOSE robot (controlled remotely by Vincent) is launched to assassinate Deon and Chappie at the hideout, simultaneously as Hippo arrives to collect his debt.
 Amerika and Hippo are killed in the ensuing battle while Deon is mortally wounded.
-When Ninja is about to be killed, Yolandi sacrifices herself to save him, and Chappie destroys MOOSE by detonating a bomb.
+When Ninja is about to be killed, Yolandi sacrifices herself to save him, and Chappie destroys MOOSE with a bomb.

 Enraged by Yolandi's death, Chappie drives Deon to the factory, storms into an office, and fiercely beats Vincent close to death.
 He then transfers the dying Deon's consciousness into a spare robot through the modified MOOSE helmet.
 In return, the now-robotic Deon wirelessly transfers Chappie's consciousness into one of the nearby disabled scouts.
-Deon and Chappie go into hiding as the police discontinue their contract with Tetravaal, while it is implied that Vincent, assuming he survived, now faces serious criminal charges for his actions.
+Deon and Chappie go into hiding as the police discontinue their contract with Tetravaal, while it is implied that Vincent, assuming he survived, now faces serious criminal charges.

 While burning memorabilia of Yolandi, the grieving Ninja finds a box containing a doll copy of her and a flash drive marked "Mommy's Consciousness Test Backup" which contains a copy of Yolandi's consciousness that Chappie took while testing the device on her.
 Chappie hacks into Tetravaal's manufacturing facility, builds a robot resembling Yolandi, and uploads the flash drive's contents.